JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 Remark:
 The boundary we are looking for is  external boundary, so that we can obtain the largest boundary box for the icon and avoid too many computation if we obtain all boundaries.
 A counter example is as below: https://docs.opencv.org/3.4/d9/d8b/tutorial_py_contours_hierarchy.html

-### 5. Locate where the targets at the bottom.
+### 5. Locate where the targets at the bottom
 Targets are not in tidy and proper manner, so we need to detect them.
 We can use the method described in last step to extract them without extra image processing, as the targets are already in black while the background are in white.

-### 6. Calcuate the similarity score for "each pair" of candidate and target.
+### 6. Calcuate the similarity score for each pair of icons and targets

 As observed, icons and targets have different degrees of rotation, so we should try to calculate the similarity between every rotation of an icon and a target.
 In order words, the similarity score is the highest similarity between every rotation of an icon and a target.
 Then, we can base on the similarities for all pairs to determine best fit of candidates for each target.